SNAP - Census 2010 Demonstration Project - Exclusion of Earned Income of Temporary Census Employees

 Section 17(b)(l) of the Food and Nutrition Act of 2008 gives the Secretary the authority to conduct certain demonstration projects.
 Accordingly, the Secretary may utilize this authority to waive the requirements of Section 5(d) of the Act and exclude temporary income.
 The Census Bureau projects approximately 1.4 million temporary employees will be hired nationwide over the course of the census.
 For those states that choose to participate, earned income from temporary Census employment will be excluded for SNAP benefits.

-States that would like to participate in this demonstration project must submit a letter to their Regional Office requesting a waiver by November I,2009.
+States that would like to participate in this demonstration project must submit a letter to their Regional Office requesting a waiver by Nov.
+1, 2009.
 Although the primary dates for Census 2010 operations are from March through July 2010, the income can be excluded as long as the income earned is related to 2010 Census operations regardless of when the temporary census employee was hired.
-This policy is effective through September 30, 2010 in the event that some census operations extend beyond the projected July 2010 end date
+This policy is effective through Sept.
+30, 2010 in the event that some census operations extend beyond the projected July 2010 end date

 The policy to exclude temporary census earnings cannot be applied retroactively.
 Therefore, those households who participated in the 2008 Census dress rehearsal operations are not covered under these demonstration projects.
 Participating states that become aware of households who were denied benefits after the effective date of this policy should reconsider those denials based on this current policy.